Predictia/AQUA/docs/sphinx/source/diagnostics/ecmean.rst

 Description
 -----------

-The diagnotic computes the `Reichler and Kim Performance Indices <https://journals.ametsoc.org/view/journals/bams/89/3/bams-89-3-303.xml>`_, usually known as PIs.
+The diagnostic computes the `Reichler and Kim Performance Indices <https://journals.ametsoc.org/view/journals/bams/89/3/bams-89-3-303.xml>`_, usually known as PIs.
 Following the ECmean4 implementation, some minor differences from the original definition has been introduced, so that the PIs are computed on a common (1x1 deg) grid rather than on the model grid.
 From the original definition a few improvements has been introduced, using updated climatologies and provides the PIs also for a set of selected regions and seasons.

 From the formal point of view, PIs are computed as the root mean square error of a selected 2D field normalized by the interannual variance estimated from the observations.
 Larger values implies worse performance (i.e. larger bias).
-In the ECmean4 implementation, PIs are normalized by the (precomputed) average of CMIP6 climate models, so that number smaller than one implies a better performance than CMIP6 model.
+In the plots produced by ECmean4 implementation, PIs are normalized by the (precomputed) average of CMIP6 climate models, so that number smaller than one implies a better performance than CMIP6 model.

 Structure
 -----------